robertlee2014/Synthesizing-SystemVerilog-Smaple-and-Advices/README.md

 # Synthesizing-SystemVerilog-Smaple-and-Advices
-This project is created to record my synthesuzing system verilog usagement and  provide some advices based on the synthesis result.
+This project is created to record my synthesizable system verilog usagement and  provide some advices based on the synthesis result.